About Andrew Greene

 Mr. Greene appeared as guest conductor for the South Dakota Symphony Chamber Orchestra in Sioux Falls, South Dakota in September of 2013, and the Fremont Symphony Orchestra in March of 2017.

 He is currently researching historic orchestral accompaniment of silent films, the music of Baltimore composer James Hubert "Eubie" Blake, orchestrated ragtime, and other topics.

 Mr. Greene resides in the greater Annapolis, MD area.
+He is a voting member of the National Academy of Recording Arts and Sciences (www.grammy.org).
 His orchestra's website is: www.peacherineragtime.com

 Recordings: Rivermont Records